Anorexia in Thirds | 1/3 Die, 1/3 Relapse, 1/3 Recover

 The medical history of anorexia sufferers in recovery suggests that they may recover nutritionally and suspend the behaviors of starving, binging and purging, but the ‘self-criticism, self-abuse, perfectionism, judgmentalism and restrictive mind-set persist.’

-The article comes as another former plus-size model, Crystal Renn gives advice about conquering anorexia interview is on tour in cyberspace.
+The article comes as another former plus-size model, Crystal Renn gives advice about conquering anorexia in an interview on tour in cyberspace.

-I am clear that one doesn’t recover on the short-term from this disease.
-While I am no doctor or expert, I would think that the weight spins that Crystal Renn is experiencing suggest that she is in flux — what and where to, we don’t know.
+I am clear that one doesn’t recover on the short-term from this disease, and this is why worry about Crystal Renn is front and center in my mind today.
+While I am no doctor or expert on weight management, I would think that the weight spins that Crystal Renn is experiencing suggest that she is in flux — what and where to, we don’t know.

 Crystal is heavily influenced by Karl Lagerfeld, even waxing poetically that she slept in his childhood bed for her Chanel ad.
 Karl Lagerfeld absolutely believes not an ounce of fat on a woman’s body and that self-denial and significant self-restraint are critical to maintain this body.
 Karl practices what he preaches and talks about his diet constantly.
 (See my writing on Fashion Monasticism)

-I totally supported Crystal’s weight loss, because I understand how much better I feel, the energy I have when my weight is down.
-Watching the dramatic changes that Crystal Renn is experiencing, I feel it’s irresponsible of journalists to continue to make as example of her ‘success’, when medical experts share how complicated anorexia really is.
+I totally supported Crystal’s weight loss, knowing how much better I feel, coupled with the energy and self-confidence I have when my weight is down.
+Watching the dramatic changes that Crystal Renn is experiencing, I feel it’s irresponsible of journalists to continue to call out her new body as example of her ‘success’, when medical experts share how complicated anorexia and related eating disorders really are.

 The reality that one-third of anorexia sufferers relapse is confirmed by Dr. David Herzog, an eating disorders specialist at Harvard Medical School, whose study found that one-third of women treated for anorexia or bulimia relapsed within nine years.
 Other studies have put the number closer to 40 percent for patients treated in an inpatient facility.

 This article confirms our decision to pull away from treating Crystal Renn as an ‘expert ‘on successful weight management, which she is not.
-Anorexia affects 10 times as many women as men.
-Anne
+Anorexia affects 10 times as many women as men — and the reasons are so complex that professionals must be the source of medical treatment. ~ Anne

 Follow-up: this article is gaining much momentum, and I take any information published at AOC very seriously.
 For now, I’m using a comment box below posting additional information as I find it.
 Then I will write a follow-up piece that surveys what I’ve learned from other sources.
 I will fact check all the people quoted in the NYT article, because one reader believes some experts were taken out of context by NYT.

 I have no opinion one way or the other.
-My only goal is writing the piece is 1) to have all of us stop writing about Crystal Renn conquering anorexia; and 2) I admit that the statistics posted in the NYT article more than got my attention because I am very concerned about the relationship between fashion designers and women’s self-images.
+My only goal is writing the piece is 1) to have all of us stop writing about Crystal Renn conquering anorexia; and 2) admit that the statistics posted in the NYT article more than command our attention.
+The relationship between fashion designers, the beauty industry and women’s self-image is a cornerstone of AOC. and I truly believe that the industry does more damage than good for female self-esteem.

 (Actually dated May 3, but I want my commentary to appear first.)
 Because this article is in our top 5 reads, I am reviewing the responses of other media to the NYTimes article on anorexia.